everburstSun/dash-molstar/docs/source/targets.md

 ### Boundary, Box, and Sphere Classes

 These classes are used to define and calculate the geometric boundaries of a set of atoms.
-The `Target.boundary` property returns a `Boundary` object.
+The `Target.boundary` property returns a `Boundary` instance.

 #### Boundary Class